brotaku13/Illumio-Challenge/README.md

 ## Testing
 I am well known among my friends for going crazy with tests at times.
 I once wrote an 800 line testing file which automatically generated and ran test cases for my systems design course.
 Additionally, I designed and wrote an entire testing framework for same course as a grader the following quarter.
-I really enjot creating utilities that extensiely stress test programs such as this.
+I really enjoy creating utilities that extensiely stress test programs such as this.

 Unfortunately, I was unable to realize some of the ideas I had.
 I was only able to implement some basic test cases which tested some key aspects of the program as well as some edge cases.

-If I had additional time, or if I was writing test cases for a production environment, I would have created a python script which automatically generated a large csv rules list (1-2 million rules) as well as the correct output and tested against that, both for efficiency as well as corretness.
+If I had additional time, or if I was writing test cases for a production environment, I would have created a python script which automatically generated a large csv rules list (1-2 million rules) as well as the correct output and tested against that for both efficiency and correctness.

 As it stands, I did basic unit tests in `main.cpp`, testing some basic test cases and some edge cases.
 I think the most complex part of the code is the union of overlapping rules, and so I spent some time testing that as well.